erickhartawan/VaxPass-Univative/1_doctorportalvp/ReadMe.md

    Data from form is send to a database for storage or another processing nodes that scrap the required data and store in the db

-2. Towards OSHC providers server for further processing and out of the scope of the project
+~~2.
+Towards OSHC providers server for further processing and out of the scope of the project~~